 |Day 4:||Pangong lake - Chang La - Chemrey - Hemis - Thiksey - Shey - Leh

 Night in Leh

 Take a stroll along the shore of Pangong lake and watch the sunrise over the glistening blue waters.
 The lake is a wonderful place for wildlife enthusiasts as it serves as a breeding site for various migratory birds.
-Next, drive back towards Leh.
-When reaching the Indus valley, head to Hemis and visit the gompa.
+Next, go back towards Leh.
+After driving over the Chang La pass located at an altitude of 5,360m, you reach Chemrey village where you can visit the beautiful Chemrey monastery rising above the barley fields.
+The monastery was built in the 17th century in memory of the king Sengge Namgyal.
+In the Indus valley, head to Hemis and visit the gompa.
 Hemis monastery is largest and richest monastery in Ladakh.
 Many shrines can be found within the monastery complex, including a temple that houses and impressive 8-metre-tall statue of Padmasambhava, the founder of Tibetan Buddhism.
 Then, head to Thiksey gompa located 20 km from Leh.
 This is one of the most famous monasteries in Ladakh, easily recognizable due to its architecture that resembles the the Potala Palace in Lhassa.
 The monastery enshrines a highly revered 14m-high statue of Maitreya Buddha with a finely decorated headdress.
 Just before reaching Leh, stop at the Shey palace, the former summer palace of the royal family.

 |Day 5:||Leh - Leh airport